 Few realize that there is a pathway you can take, which skirts the lake, taking you away from the craziness of it all and it only takes 1 hour to complete!

-It’s best to do it early in the morning, when the light rays hit the mountains and light up Seekofel – the peak which reflects in the lake.
+It’s best to do it early in the morning when the light rays hit the mountains and light up Seekofel – the peak which reflects in the lake.
 For more information and photos of the Lago di Braies circuit see this article.

 7. Vajolet Towers

-There are two ways to reach the towers, first through the via ferrata Passo Santner, second through a day hike.
+There are two ways to reach the towers, first through the via ferrata Passo Santner, second through a less demanding day hike.
 If you are an adventurous spirit go for the first one, but if you just want to hike, here is everything to know about the hike to Vajolet towers.

-8. Passo Del Mulaz
+8. Passo Mulaz

-The hike to Passo del Mulaz definitely qualifies as an off the beaten path experience in the Dolomites.
+The hike to Passo del Mulaz definitely qualifies as an off-the-beaten-path experience in the Dolomites.

-Located in the lesser known and much quieter Pale di San Martino group this one way in and out hike will take you to a dramatic mountain pass, which overlooks the many spires of Forcella (saddle) Farangole.
+Located in the lesser-known and much quieter Pale di San Martino group this one-way in and out hike will take you to a dramatic mountain pass, which overlooks the many spires of Forcella (saddle) Farangole.

-If you want you can easily extend it into a 3 day loop staying at two of the most photogenic huts in the Dolomites: rifugio Volpi Al Mulaz and rifugio Rosetta.
+If you want you can easily extend it into a 3-day loop staying at two of the most photogenic huts in the Dolomites: rifugio Volpi Al Mulaz and rifugio Rosetta.